5 Dystopian Books Like Tender Is The Flesh

 5. The Jungle

 The Jungle is classic literary fiction about the meatpacking industry in the early 1900s, specifically in Chicago.
 It centers around that industry in particular.
 The book also has a bigger message that addresses poverty and the attempt to keep those in poverty.
 It’s all about an immigrant family from Lithuania.
-There are a lot of European families in this book that comes to Chicago to work.
+There are a lot of European families in this book that come to Chicago to work.
 But this one is from Lithuania, and they come to America, and we all know the story.
-They come to America to seek a better life, get rich and become wealthy.
+They come to America to seek a better life, get rich, and become wealthy.

 So the family comes to America, and then all the other immigrants at the time come to realize that it’s not going to be as easy as they thought.
 Though it’s historical fiction, it’s based on the truth of what was happening in that time period in Chicago.

 The main character we hear about and read about throughout the book is Jurgis, whose family he brought from Lithuania.
 So they have such high hopes and dreams for getting ahead in life.
-Throughout the book, it’s such a roller coaster, and it will remind you of Tender Is The Flesh novel.
+Throughout the book, it’s such a roller coaster, and it will remind you of the Tender Is The Flesh novel.

 My biggest complaint with this book is the end, which is different from what happens with the characters.
 The characters don’t even matter at the end of the book, and it becomes a political piece or meatpacking game.
 The plot, storyline, narration, and characters are excellent.
 I love the cover, one of my favorite covers I’ve ever seen, and I recommend it to you.